Last Updated on February 4, 2023 by Audrey Scott

-Reusable water bottle: We carry a reusable liter water bottle on us and refill along the way.
-A CamelBak type water bladder in the backpack also works really well.
-Even if the trek has bottled water to sell, resist the urge to buy bottled water, as plastic bottle waste is an enormous problem at elevation and in villages around the world.
+Even if your trek has bottled water to sell, resist the urge to buy it.
+Plastic bottle waste is an enormous problem at elevation and in villages around the world.
+If you get tired of the taste of regular water, consider adding some electrolytes to it.

 Water Purification: Some treks will provide you with clean, boiled water as part of the service (e.g., Kilimanjaro, Markha Valley).
 Sometimes there will be a program of UV (ultraviolet) purified or pass-filter cleaned water services in villages where you can refill your bottle with clean water for a small fee.
 Hop on it, maybe even pay a little extra.
 It's worth it to you, the village, and the environment.

-The SteriPEN uses ultraviolet (UV) light and technology to purify the water which does not affect the taste.
-The sterilization tablets or drops may make the water taste a little funny, but it won't make you sick.
+The SteriPEN uses ultraviolet (UV) light and technology to purify the water which does not affect the taste so it still might taste funky even if it's clean.
+The sterilization drops may make the water taste a little funny, but it won't make you sick.

 Sunscreen, hat and sunglasses: Bring the highest SPF sunscreen you can find and wear a hat at all times.
 The sun's rays are exceptionally powerful at altitude and you'll find yourself especially exposed when there isn't a cloud in the sky.